 “My friends have told me that nitrous is a safe drug and that no-one has ever died from ‘nanging’.
 Is that true?
 Is ‘nanging’ harmless?”

-Nitrous oxide (N2O) is a gas that has a range of uses, but is most probably best known for whipping cream.
+Nitrous oxide (N2O) is a gas that has a range of uses but it’s most probably best known for whipping cream.
 It is also commonly used by doctors and dentists to sedate patients undergoing minor medical procedures.
 It was first synthesized in 1772 and became known as ‘laughing gas’ due to its euphoric and relaxant properties.

 Research suggests that increasing numbers of young people are using nitrous oxide, or ‘nanging’.
 This refers to the small canisters or bulbs (or ‘nangs’) containing the gas that are emptied into balloons and then inhaled.
 The effect is almost immediate, with a ‘peak’ for around one minute after inhaling (lasting for about 20 seconds), ending after around two minutes.
 The person may then take many ‘hits’ over a few hours.